• What Clothing Should You Pack for Argentina?

-Laundromats have a reputation for shrinking clothes drastically, so if you aren’t staying at an Airbnb with a nice washing machine and dryer, consider hand washing your more valuable clothes.
-Alternately you could just ask them to wash your clothes in cold water and then hang dry them, as the dryers are the main culprit to be blamed for converting clothes into child sizes.
+Alternately, you could just ask the laundromat to wash your clothes in cold water and then hang dry them, as the dryers are the main culprit to be blamed for converting clothes into child sizes.

 Luggage Options for Traveling in Argentina

 There are three predominate luggage options for travelers to Argentina, depending on your travel style.